Cantera/cantera-website/posts/gsoc-2020-blog-3.md

 m_integ(newIntegrator("CVODE"))
 ```

 So, what actually happens when you call one of a `ReactorNet`'s time integration functions?
-Let's follow a call to `ReactorNet::advance()`, like this one to '`sim`', the `ReactorNet` object in Cantera's C++ combustor example:
+Let's follow the execution of a call to `ReactorNet::advance()` through the source code.
+Consider this call to '`sim`', the `ReactorNet` object in Cantera's C++ combustor example:

 **combustor.cpp**, line 122 (see this on [GitHub](https://github.com/Cantera/cantera/blob/cf1c0816e7d535a1fc385063aebb8b8e93a85233/samples/cxx/combustor/combustor.cpp#L122))